chornyak/rracingDash/README.md

 If you are succesful the session clock on the display should begin updating as it is set to display the current time.

+**Interacting:**  Tap the screen to switch between dashes (Title Screen, Detailed, Simple) The title screen includes a sleep button to turn of the TFT when not in game.
+To turn it back on simply touch the screen while it is asleep to wake it.

 ## Optional: Print the included enclosure

 .stl Files are included in the /stl/ folder of a simple enclosure